joeyk710/sample-discordjs-bot/README.md

 ## License 🪪

-This project is licensed under the `GNU General Public License v3.0` - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the `GNU General Public License v3.0` - see the [LICENSE.md](LICENSE) file for details.